BookNook Insights

 Take Me There

 One example of addressing implicit biases in the classroom is through cultural proficiency training for educators.
 This training can help educators recognize and address their biases and assumptions about students from different cultural backgrounds.
-Additionally, educators can engage in ongoing self-reflection and seek out resources and perspectives from diverse sources to continuously challenge their biases and assumptions.
+Additionally, educators can engage in ongoing self-reflection and seek out resources and perspectives from various sources to continuously challenge their biases and assumptions.

 2️⃣ Provide targeted interventions and support